SOHU-Co/kafka-node/README.md

 Your partition will be stuck if the `fetchMaxBytes` is smaller than the message produced.
 Increase `fetchMaxBytes` value should resolve this issue.

 Reference to issue [#339](https://github.com/SOHU-Co/kafka-node/issues/339)

+## How to throttle messages / control the concurrency of processing messages

+1. Create a `async.queue` with message processor and concurrency of one (the message processor itself is wrapped with `setImmediate` so it will not freeze up the event loop)
+2. Set the `queue.drain` to resume the consumer
+3. The handler for consumer's `message` event pauses the consumer and pushes the message to the queue.

 # Running Tests